yangyutiandi/mailconfig/README.md

 The./Autoconfig contains domain names in the form of auto-config.[eTLD].
 This file maps all possible auto-config.[eTLD] domains to be resolved as 127.0.0.1 to keep credentials from leaking outside of your network.
 Refer to the mitigation method provided by [Autodiscovering the Great Leak](https://www.akamai.com/blog/security/autodiscovering-the-great-leak).

+The verify.py can check the legality and consistency of configuration parameters obtained through different channels.

 About:

 [1] eTLD can be found in the [Public Suffix List](https://publicsuffix.org/list/public_suffix_list.dat).